Skip to content

 Use the results from Step 1 (Stop) to identify which ones are the most relevant to you:

-Action 3 – Use our self-help guides
+Action 3 – Use our Relationship Thought Prompts (RTP)

 We have developed a set of 10 Relationship Thought Prompts (RTP) to help you think about the simple actions that you can take to continue to make your relationship healthy.